konsdibons/4d/README.md

 > brew install --cask anaconda

+(after this, you may have to add /opt/homebrew/anaconda3/bin to your PATH in ~/.zprofile)

 ### Python extensions pillow and mathplotlib
 Many utilities and specific-purpose tools used by 4d are written in the Python scripting language (version 2.7.x).
 We recommend using a scientific Python installation like Anaconda or Canopy.
 You can also use the EMAN2.2 Python environment based on Anaconda (see below).